 We all tend to get scars at some point in our lives; however, scars that are the result of medical treatment or traumatic injury can cause embarrassment and lead to raiding your nearest makeup counter for a quick cover-up.
 If trawling through drawers of foundation shades holds no appeal, then we have a simple surgical solution to offer that won’t wash off in the rain.

 What will affect the type of scar revision procedure I have?

 There are a few factors we will need to discuss with you during your in-depth consultation – this will allow us to select the most appropriate scar revision method for you and your desired results.
 Considerations include:

 - Reason for treatment (for example, is the scar causing you a physical problem or are you upset by its appearance?)

 What should I expect for this type of treatment?

-For this procedure, the old scar will be removed using one of numerous cosmetic techniques, with the area then being repaired.
-The treatment is performed using a local anaesthesia, so won’t be too time consuming for you.
+For this procedure, the old scar will be removed using one of the numerous cosmetic techniques, with the area then being repaired.
+The treatment is performed using a local anaesthesia, so won’t be too time-consuming for you.
 You also shouldn’t experience too much pain after the operation, which is another plus point.